 There is a moment in Jungfrau which turns your head into a warped sword-in-the-wind wintry coppice.
 It is when Stephan, the wolf lunges forward on all fours, his powerful shoulders and haunches dig into the soft, interstitched (did I say woolly?) blanketed floor.
-Like a Coriolus force, this entire set so cleverly woven by designer-director-producer Jade Bowers, is sucked almost from from the enormously draped walls, over the raised box, threatening to drag, us, cups and chops chattering, all the way down the drain with him.
+Like a Coriolus force, this entire set so cleverly woven by designer-director-producer Jade Bowers, is sucked almost from the enormously draped walls, over the raised box, threatening to drag us, cups and chops chattering, all the way down the drain with him.

 This is not easy theatre, and audiences are unlikely to understand what is going on if they have not read Capetonian writer Mary Watson’s award-winning short story before going in.
 It’s 11 pages and easy to find on Google.

 Guilt, probably Roman Catholic, and a very, very clever child are the central themes in the story, along with father and mother issues.
 It was read to me by the fireside at midnight, and it eased my frantic distress over not “getting the story line”.
 This has all settled in the frigid light of a blustery Grahamstown dawn.
 But, damn, if only I’d read it earlier.